DeepTrackAI/DeepTrack2/README.md

 - [*LodeSTAR*](examples/LodeSTAR) for label-free particle tracking.
 - [*MAGIK*](examples/MAGIK) for graph-based particle linking and trace characterization.

-## Documentation
-The detailed documentation of DeepTrack 2.1 is available at the following link: [https://deeptrackai.github.io/DeepTrack2](https://deeptrackai.github.io/DeepTrack2)

-## Video Tutorials

-Videos are currently being updated to match with the current version of DeepTrack.

 ## Cite us!
 If you use DeepTrack 2.1 in your project, please cite us here: